earthboundkid/requests/README.md

 ### Why requests and not some other helper library?

 There are two major flaws in other libraries as I see it.
 One is that in other libraries support for `context.Context` tends to be bolted on if it exists at all.
 Two, many hide the underlying `http.Client` in such a way that it is difficult or impossible to replace or mock out.
-Beyond that, I believe that none have acheived the same core simplicity that the requests library has.
+Beyond that, I believe that none have achieved the same core simplicity that the requests library has.

 ### How do I just get some JSON?